 A Withdrawn Partner

-If you have a history of being the victim to cheaters or have always been around unfaithful relationships the mind will remember trauma and can be triggered with similar situations.
+If you have a history of being the victim to cheaters or have always been around unfaithful relationships your mind will remember trauma and can be triggered with similar situations.
 In this scenario, your partner’s behavior actually has little to nothing to do with your jealousy — you just can’t seem to shake these residual feelings from past experiences.
-It’s a bit like muscle memory — you mind goes to a bad place almost as a habit.
+It’s a bit like muscle memory, you mind goes to a bad place almost as a habit.

 Your Partner’s History

-If your partner has a track record of cheating this can cause your mind to wander when they are not around.
+If your partner has a track record of cheating this can cause your mind to wonder when they’re not around.
 In these cases regardless of how much you love your partner, it may be very difficult to keep trust in the relationship.